ibm-cloud-docs/containers/cs_ingress.md

 <img src="images/cs_ingress.png" width="550" alt="Expose an app in {{site.data.keyword.containershort_notm}} by using Ingress" style="width:550px; border-style: none"/>

 1. A user sends a request to your app by accessing your app's URL.
-This URL is the public URL for your exposed app with the Ingress resource path appended to it, such as `mycluster.us-south.containers.mybluemix.net/myapp`.
+This URL is the public URL for your exposed app that has the Ingress resource path appended to it, such as `mycluster.us-south.containers.mybluemix.net/myapp`.

-2. A DNS system service that acts as the global load balancer resolves the URL to the portable public IP address of the default public ALB in the cluster, and the request is routed to the Kubernetes ALB service for the app.
+2. A DNS system service that acts as the global load balancer resolves the URL to the portable public IP address of the default public ALB in the cluster.
+The request is routed to the Kubernetes ALB service for the app.

 3. The Kubernetes service routes the request to the ALB.